bgLeon/DRL-Nanodegree-Continuous_Control/README.md

 2. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.

+###How to use it
+The main file is `Continuous_Control.ipynb`, the file is self-explanatory.
+To install the needed dependences follow check https://github.com/udacity/deep-reinforcement-learning

+**If the Unity enviroment throws an error, restart the kernel

+**If training throws an error about Cuda Status realted to the Batch NORM just rerun the cell that throwed the error (without restarting the Kernel)

 ### Approach and solution
 The notebook `Continuous_Control.ipynb` contains the code to set up the environment and the outer episode iteration to solve the reinforcement problem.
 The current solution uses a Deep Deterministic Policy Gradient approach (only standard feedforward layers) with experience replay, see this [paper](https://arxiv.org/pdf/1509.02971.pdf).